anurag203/Todo-App/README.md

 ## Contribution

 Contributions to this project are welcome!
 If you have any ideas for improvements or want to add new features, feel free to submit a pull request.
 Let's collaborate and make this Todo app even better together.

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code as per the terms of the license.